The TRIUM EMBA Faculty

-The TRIUM Global Executive MBA program draws upon the distinguished faculties of NYU Stern, LSE and HEC Paris.
-All TRIUM Global Executive MBA modules are taught by top-ranked faculty members, handpicked for the depth of their expertise in their respective fields.
+The TRIUM Global EMBA draws upon the distinguished faculties of NYU Stern, LSE and HEC Paris.
+All TRIUM modules are taught by top-ranked faculty members, handpicked for the depth of their expertise in their respective fields.

 TRIUM faculty are not only superb teachers, but they are also actively engaged in the business life of their home cities, advising local companies and, through their research, generating the knowledge that shapes international business theory and practice.
 TRIUM dedicated Academic Directors from all three institutions ensure the seamless integration and intellectual cohesiveness of the program.